 - ₹3400United Biotech Pvt Ltd1 variant(s)

 Expert advice for Gefitinib

-- Do not take antacids (to reduce the acid level of your stomach) 2 hours before or 1 hour after taking gefitinib.
+- Do not take antacids (to reduce the acid level of your stomach) 2 hours before or 1 hour after taking this medicine.

 Frequently asked questions for Gefitinib